chowdhurynaziaenam/heart_disease_detection/README.md

 ## ML models used

-The predictive performance of the following six classifiers was assessed:
+The predictive performance of the following 9 classifiers was assessed:
 * Adaboost
 * Random Forest
 * Support Vector Machine